 \subsection{Proof of Theorem \ref{thm:approximate_validity}}

-The proof proceeds by verifying the high-level conditions in the following lemma. \begin{lem}[Approximate Validity under High-Level Conditions]\footnote{In \citet{chern2018COLT} we use a version of this lemma, which relies on permuting the data instead of permuting the residuals, to derive performance guarantees for prediction intervals obtained using classical conformal prediction methods with weakly dependent data.} Assume that the number of randomizations becomes large, $n = |\Pi|\rightarrow\infty$ (in examples above, this is caused by $T \to \infty$).
-Let $\{\delta_{1n}, \delta_{2n}, \gamma_{1n}, \gamma_{2n}\}$ be sequences of numbers converging to zero, and assume the following conditions. \begin{itemize} \item [(E)] With probability $1-\gamma_{1n}$: the randomization distribution
+The proof proceeds by verifying the high-level conditions in the following lemma.
+Let $n=|\Pi|$ so that $n=T!$ if $\Pi=\Pi_{\text{all}}$ and $n=T$ if $\Pi=\Pi_{\to}$. \begin{lem}[Approximate Validity under High-Level Conditions\footnote{In \citet[][]{chernozhukov2018exact}, we use a version of Lemma \ref{lem: approximate validity}, which relies on permuting the data instead of permuting the residuals, to derive performance guarantees for prediction intervals obtained using classical conformal prediction methods with weakly dependent data.
+The proof of Lemma \ref{lem: approximate validity} (presented in Section \ref{sec:proof_lemma_approximate_validity} to make the exposition self-contained) follows from the same arguments as the proof of Theorem 2 in \citet{chernozhukov2018exact} modified to the problem of permuting residuals.}] Let $\{\delta_{1n}, \delta_{2n}, \gamma_{1n}, \gamma_{2n}\}$ be sequences of numbers converging to zero.
+Assume the following conditions. \begin{itemize} \item [(E)] With probability $1-\gamma_{1n}$: the randomization distribution

 is \textit{approximately ergodic} for $F(x)=P\left(S(u)< x\right)$, namely